Plywood vs OSB For Flooring: Which Is The Best Choice?

 • OSB can be more challenging to cut due to its composition of wood strands and resin.
 However, it lays flatter than plywood, providing a more uniform subfloor surface.

-Plywood vs OSB for Flooring: Which is Better for Long-Term Use?
+Plywood vs OSB for Flooring: Which Is Better For Long-Term Use?

 The long-term performance of a flooring material is essential, especially in high-traffic areas.
 Plywood, due to its construction, often holds up better under continuous use.
 OSB is strong but may not be as resistant to wear and tear over long periods, especially if moisture or heavy weight comes into play.